antonfirsov/docs/2015/07-dotnet46-rtm/dotnet46-rtm.md

 }
 ```

-With Vector<int> you can instead do this:
+With Vector&lt;int&gt; you can instead do this:

 ``` c#
 for (int i = 0; i < size; i += Vector<int>.Count)